PayU Review

 10 questions about PayU

 From a payment-rail safety standpoint, yes.
 PCI DSS Level 1 certified, RBI Payment Aggregator license for India, KNF authorization in Poland, regulated payment institution status across CEE.
 The technical infrastructure handles fraud prevention, tokenization and 3DS 2 to the same standard as Adyen or Stripe at a smaller scale.
 The gambling-specific caveat is that PayU has no published gambling licenses (no MGA, no UKGC, no Curacao) and no named iGaming client roster.
 PayU is a payment processor that inherits the operator's regulatory perimeter rather than a gambling-vertical PSP.
-For Indian skill-gaming under the relevant state-level licensing, or for Polish licensed sports betting, the payment-rail credentials are sufficient.
-For offshore-licensed iGaming targeting regulated EU markets, the absence of a stated gambling risk appetite is a real procurement question - request named gambling references from sales before integrating.
+For Polish licensed sports betting the payment-rail credentials are sufficient.
+The Indian skill-gaming case that used to sit here is gone, because the Online Gaming Act 2025 bans real-money online games and bars payment systems from processing them, so there is no compliant Indian real-money iGaming left to run on PayU.
+For offshore-licensed iGaming targeting regulated EU markets, the absence of a stated gambling risk appetite is a real procurement question.
+Request named gambling references from sales before integrating.

 PayU India publishes a self-serve rate of 2% + 18% GST (effective ~2.36%), flat across cards, UPI, net banking and wallets.
 That's fine for SMB benchmarking but uncompetitive for UPI-heavy traffic where the real cost should be well under 1%.
 Volumes above ₹10 lakh/month (~$12k) qualify for negotiated rates.
-PayU Europe is fully negotiated - no published rate card.
+PayU Europe is fully negotiated, no published rate card.
 Capterra reviewers report real-world effective rates higher than the published number after document fees, payout fees and add-on services.
-For a $500k/month Indian skill-gaming operator expect total cost in the $10-20k/month range with negotiated per-method pricing.
+For a $500k/month operator on PayU's Indian rails (non-gambling or permitted categories, since real-money iGaming is banned in India) expect total cost in the $10-20k/month range with negotiated per-method pricing.
 No published rolling reserve in the standard self-serve contract; enterprise contracts can include one.
 Mass payouts via PayU Payouts are priced separately per transaction.

 No. PayU is fiat only with zero crypto on/off-ramp or partnership.
 India's RBI rules effectively prevent banks from supporting crypto exchanges, which is the binding constraint for PayU in its biggest market.
 The PayU EMEA stack also has no crypto product.
 For crypto rails in regulated EU iGaming, CoinsPaid covers 20+ coins for licensed operators.
 For broader crypto support, NOWPayments handles 350+ coins.
 For card-funded crypto checkout, BitPay is the established option.
 PayU is the wrong tool for any crypto cashier flow.

 Two largest Indian Payment Aggregators by volume.
 PayU has the longer history (PayU India launched 2011, Razorpay 2014), broader CEE/Turkey/Southeast Asia footprint through the parent group, and the LazyPay BNPL product as a unique deposit option.
 Razorpay has a more developer-friendly reputation, stronger documentation in places, the Razorpay X banking product (current account integrated with payments), and a faster pace of feature shipping in the last few years.
 Both hold RBI PA licenses.
 Both process the same UPI/cards/net banking/wallets stack.
 Razorpay's self-serve published rate is ~2% + GST, essentially identical to PayU's.
-For pure Indian operations either works.
+For pure Indian operations either works for non-gambling or permitted categories, since the 2026 Online Gaming Act bans real-money iGaming in India.
 For operators expanding into CEE or Southeast Asia, PayU's parent group footprint is the differentiator.
 For Indian-first operators who don't need the regional expansion, Razorpay is often the cleaner pick.
-Run quotes from both - actual negotiated rates depend on volume mix and risk profile.
+Run quotes from both.
+Actual negotiated rates depend on volume mix and risk profile.

 Standard merchant liability on cards.
 3DS 2 SCA shifts liability to the issuer when authentication is completed, which is the default flow on PayU's Decision Engine in CEE and increasingly in India under RBI's tokenization and SCA framework.
-UPI and net banking flows are push payments with negligible chargeback exposure - that's a structural advantage of the Indian payment mix.
+UPI and net banking flows are push payments with negligible chargeback exposure.
+That's a structural advantage of the Indian payment mix.
 No published per-MID chargeback threshold or rolling reserve trigger in the self-serve contract; enterprise contracts can include one tied to chargeback ratio.
 PayU's AI Decision Engine includes pre-transaction fraud scoring and post-transaction dispute representment tooling in the merchant dashboard.
-Compared to AstroPay (operates a wallet model which inherently isolates merchant chargeback exposure) or Solidgate (publishes 0.8% target chargeback rate with smart-retry), PayU sits in the middle - the AI tooling is real but the operator-side responsibility is standard merchant-pays.
+Compared to AstroPay (operates a wallet model which inherently isolates merchant chargeback exposure) or Nuvei (chargeback-resolution tooling with smart retry and bank cascading on declines), PayU sits in the middle.
+The AI tooling is real but the operator-side responsibility is standard merchant-pays.

 Our Verdict: Should You Use PayU?